octobercms/docs/database-model.md

 <a name="relation-hasone-hasmany" class="anchor" href="#relation-hasone-hasmany"></a>
 ### Has one / Has many

 The `$hasOne` relation indicates a one-to-one and the  `$hasMany` indicates a one-to-many connection with another model.
-This relationship can be considered the 'other side' of the [Belongs to](#relation-belongsto) relationship.
+This relationship can be considered the "other side" of the [Belongs to](#relation-belongsto) relationship.

     class User extends Model
     {